FloweDewolf/Gardener/README.md

 ### `cd Gardener`
 ### `npm i && npm start`

-## The site is not yet working on mobile
+## The site is not yet working on mobile devices